sarahleavitt/nbTransmission/README.md

 It implements an algorithm to calculate relative transmission probabilities between cases in an infectious disease outbreak or cluster using naive Bayes.
-It also contians various functions to use these probabilities to estimate transmission paramaters such as the serial interval and reproductive number.
+It also contians various functions to use these probabilities to estimate transmission paramaters such as the serial interval and reproductive number as well as estimate the contribution of covariates to the probabilities and visualize the results.

 The ideal use of this package is for infectious disease dataset with metadata on the majority of cases but more informative data such as contact tracing or pathogen whole genome sequencing (WGS) on only a subset of cases.
-The packages' algorithm allows a researcher to infer transmission patterns among all cases and not just those with the WGS or contact investigation data.
+The package's algorithm allows a researcher to infer transmission patterns among all cases and not just those with the WGS or contact investigation data.